 So Rust began life as a research project by Graydon Hoare in 2009 for the Mozilla foundation to solve issues related to developing in C++.
 It progressed until the release of version 1.0 in 2015.

-The catalyst for Rust was the Mozilla Firefox web browser.
-Firefox like most web browsers is:
+The motivating force isn't hard to see if you consider the Mozilla Firefox web browser.
+Like most web browsers it is:

 - Written in C++.
 1

 - Has millions of lines of code.

 - Vulnerable to bugs, vulnerabilities and exploits, many of which are attributable to the language the software is written in.